aliatayee/Alfa-Coin-React/README.md

-# AlFa Coin
+# Alfa Coin
-AlFa Coin is a crypto mobile web app based on react and redux where you can track and find real time information about most popular cryptos based on statistics.
+Alfa Coin is a crypto mobile web app based on react and redux where you can track and find real time information about most popular cryptos based on statistics.
 ## Major Technologies
 - [ ] HTML5
 - [ ] CSS